How To Make A Budget For 2018 And Stick To It

-Your first step is discovering precisely the amount you’re spending every month, you’d be surprised how much money may be flying out of your pocket without you knowing!
-Do this by consulting your bank statements, receipts and financial documents.
+Your first step of business is discovering precisely the amount you’re spending every month, you’d be surprised how much money may be flying out of your pocket without you knowing!
+Do this by counseling your bank statements, receipts and financial documents.
 You keep track of your follower count on Instagram and Twitter right?
 This is essentially the same thing, just a lot more math.
 Try getting apps like Wally or Mint to reduce the hassle of noting down your expenses and keeping a track of your overheads.
 This is honestly the simplest way.

-Opt for some freelance work, selling your old or used things online and maybe making some extra money by tutoring.
+Opt for some freelance work, selling your old or pre-loved things online and maybe making some extra money by tutoring.
 It’s just few of the things that can get you some cash to load off some stress off your shoulder.

 Only keep as much money as allowed

 Whenever you pass nearby a store or café a little voice may start whispering into your ear, suggesting that you deserve to splurge a bit.
-Strengthen your willpower, push past that shop ignoring the new phone or fancy meal you may have had your eyes on.
+Strengthen your willpower, push past that shop ignoring the new phone or fancy meal you may have had your eye on.
 An easy way to stick to your budget is to only carry the money that you’ve put aside for luxury use, thus even when fate tempts you towards that fancy looking contraption in the window of your local tech shop, you won’t be able to get it.

 Get rid of credit and debit cards

 An idea that’s been floating for quite some time is to get rid of your credit card & debit card and only carry cash money.
 The reason for this is more psychological than it is physical as it has been theorized that due to the transfer of money being more satisfying and easy through a card people tend not to think twice before spending.
-If you were to only keep cash, seeing the deduction in the amount of money before your very eyes would caution you to spend less.
+If you were to only keep cash money, seeing the deduction in the amount of money before your very eyes would caution you to spend less.

 Stay away from temptation

-How would you go about staying away from temptation?
+Now how would you go about staying away from temptation?
 One way would be to switch to streaming services instead of using the television which is infamous for incessantly providing the viewer with ads and commercials to goad them into buying products.
 Streaming services are cheaper and are also commercial free.
 Another way would be to avoid taking routes that take you past shops and cafes which tempt you to deviate from your budget, it may be a bit annoying at first but the end result will be well worth the effort.